songokas/arduino-mqtt-node/README.md

 * nrf24l01-arduino-node - arduino connecting to mqtt through gateway
 * nrf24l01-mqtt-gateway - forwards messages between nrf24l01 and mqtt server
 * wifi-esp-nod - connects directly to mqtt server
+* src/CustomerProviders - example of custom providers (link it inside once of the previous folder to load it)

 ## Topics